DRobertCC/Webshop/README.md

 Open as website
 In SQL Server Create Database 'Garage'
 Run Script.sql
-Build & Run in browser
+Build the Project & Run it in browser
 ```

 ## About